 Important: Do not forget to measure!

-Limit yourself to cleaning up your WordPress site not to make the - undoubtedly important and very effective - technical optimizations.
-Instead, use the time to site critically review yours on a conceptual level.
-So you will surely find one or the other set screw you can turn to boost your conversions.
+In this way, you are sure to find one or two screws you can turn to increase your conversions.
 It is important to know the status quo and to measure how the behaviour of your users changes after the optimisation measures.

-And now: Happy spring cleaning!
+Now: Happy spring cleaning!